JohnAskew/pylope/README.md

 python pylope.py

 # description:
 Primary tool searches files for a search string.
-Can also search a tar.gz file, which first extracts it into its own directory and then searches the contents for the search string.
-If a match is found on the search string, then a report is presented showing the directory searched, which file contained the search string, and gives the line number within the member (file).
+Can also search a tar.gz file for a search string, as it first extracts it into its own directory and then searches the contents for the search string.
+If a match is found on the search string, then a report is presented showing the directory searched, which file containing the search string, and the line number within the file.
 Each entry on the "found search string" report is a link, which if right clicked, will open the file and allow you to search the file for every occurrance of the search string.
+See below under section, "How to read the search string report" for additional details.

 Secondary purpose will open tar and gzipped (gz) files.
-Simply clicking the "ByPass Search" checkbox will enable the search functionality (making 2 search buttons turn green and are enabled), but will only extract the tar or gz file and list the contents.
+Simply clicking the "Bypass Search" checkbox will enable the search functionality (making 2 search buttons turn green and become enabled), but will only extract the tar or gz file and list the contents.
 The purpose is simply to check the contents of a directory by filename, or the contents of a tar.gz file.
 A simple report is produced of any files found in that current working directory.
+It's generally for windows, when doing a tar -tvf is not intuitive to the casual window's user.

-Tertiary purpose will open all gz files in a directory, regardless of how many levels deep the subdirectories span.
+(Test phase only) Tertiary purpose will open all gz files in a directory, regardless of how many levels deep the subdirectories span.

 ## Start Here to search files for a string.
 (Assuming you have launched the application).